1 9 6 1 – 1 9 7 5 (UK)

-This BBC series of one-off plays served as a showcase for potential comedy series’.
+This BBC series of one-off plays served as a showcase for potential comedy series’ for 14 years.

 The first episode – entitled Clicquot Et Fils – starred Eric Sykes as French undertaker Pierre Clicquot with Warren Mitchell as Alphonse Lagillarde.
-It was written by Ray Galton and Alan Simpson, the team who had successfully helped Tony Hancock become a TV superstar.
+It aired on 15 December 1961 and was written by Ray Galton and Alan Simpson, the team who had successfully helped Tony Hancock become a TV superstar.